Will you believe me if I told you the number of people who go online every day is still growing with how open the internet is today?

-We call this modelling of attribution, and it helps you to recognize patterns in the way people study and purchase your product, helping you make more educated decisions about what parts of your marketing plan warrant more focus, and what parts of your sales cycle need to be refined.
+We call this modelling of attribution.
+It helps you recognize patterns in the way people study and purchase your product, helping you make more educated decisions about what parts of your marketing plan warrant more focus and what parts of your sales cycle need to be refined.

 According to the Aberdeen Party, businesses with good sales and marketing alignment achieve a 20 per cent annual growth rate, compared to a 4 per cent drop in revenue for companies with weak alignment.
-It is extremely necessary to link the dots between marketing and sales.
-If you can use digital technology to enhance your customer’s journey through the shopping cycle, then it is likely to impact positively on the bottom line of your company.
+It is vital to link the dots between marketing and sales.
+If you can use digital technology to enhance your customer’s journey through the shopping cycle, it will likely impact your company’s bottom line positively.

 What Types Of Digital Marketing Should I Focus On?

-At various stages in the buyer’s path, the kind of content you produce depends on the needs of your audience.
-To identify what the priorities and challenges of your audience are in relation to your company, you can start by creating buyer personas (use these free models, or try makemypersona.com).
-Your online content should at a basic level, strive to help them achieve these objectives and resolve their challenges.
+At various stages in the buyer’s path, the kind of content you produce depends on your audience’s needs.
+To identify your audience’s priorities and challenges concerning your company, you can start by creating buyer personas (use these free models, or try makemypersona.com).
+At a basic level, your online content should strive to help them achieve these objectives and resolve their challenges.

 With content mapping, the goal is to target content according to:

-- The features of the individual who is going to consume it (that’s where buyer personas come in).
+- The features of the individual who will consume it (that’s where buyer personas come in).

-- How close the individual is (i.e., their lifecycle stage) to making a purchase.
+- How close the individual is (i.e., their lifecycle stage) to make a purchase.

 There are a lot of different things to try in terms of the style of your content.
 At each point of the buyer’s journey, here are some choices we would suggest using: